Always knowing when to

 High Mowing Organic Seeds offers over 700 varieties of organic vegetable, flower, fruit, and herb seeds.
 If that sounds like a lot, it is!

-- Where their selections really shine is the vegetables.
+- Where their selections really shine are the vegetables.
 Just looking through the specialty greens and lettuce varieties is enough to make you want to break out the ranch dressing!

 - The print catalog is well-organized and has colored tabs at the edge of the pages to help you navigate from section to section.